 Skip to Content

-Steam Trap Selection Guide: How to Choose the Right Armstrong Trap
+Steam Trap Selection Guide: How to Choose the Right Steam Trap

 Selecting the correct steam trap requires matching the trap type, material, and capacity to your specific application.
-This step-by-step guide walks through the key factors using Armstrong’s product range.
+This step-by-step guide walks through the key factors for selecting the right trap for your application.

 Step 1: Determine the Application